 This subsection describes a framework for the exchange of messages between any two types of participants (see 2.2.2 and figure 2-1).
 It is not possible to describe every potential navigation session in detail, but navigation sessions generally have the following three general characteristics:

 Navigation sessions may be divided so as to accommodate constraints on data rates or availability of relevant information.
 For example, for launch support of a spacecraft, state vectors (see references [17], [12], and [3]) could be exchanged between operations centers of two agencies.
-This exchange may be digital or through an image of the data (such as by FAX).
+This exchange may be digital or through sharing of an image of the data.
 The text contains (1) the relevant property information (the position and velocity or attitude of the spacecraft), and (2) all of the necessary ancillary information needed to interpret the position and velocity or attitude of the spacecraft (coordinate frame, time, time system, spacecraft ID, etc.).
 All of the information needed to unambiguously interpret the property information is sent in one event.
 In a second example, it may be necessary to send spacecraft position or orientation updates from one spacecraft to another in real time.
 Because of bandwidth limitations on the telemetry, it may not be desirable to send any other ancillary information at that time.
 In that case, the participating agencies should agree on the coordinate frames, time frames, etc., beforehand, and commit these pieces of information to an Interface Control Document (ICD).
 This document, in fact, becomes part of the overall navigation session as depicted in figure 3-2.

 Figure 3-2: Examples of Navigation Sessions